tjs23/nuc_tools/README.md

 counts or compartmental correalation (e.g. A/B compartment changes).
 Outputs files in PDF format and includes optional diagonal-only view.

+### contact_density

+Creates data tracks of Hi-C contact density (i.e. along the linear sequence), in BED format, for different sequence separation ranges and in trans.

 ### contact_insulation

 Calculation and analysis of Hi-C contact insulation, for multiple datasets, at user-specified chromosomal potions.